Item 17: Be wary of shared-state parallelism

 }

-There's an interesting detail lurking in the signature of this method: although it is modifying the balance of the BankAccount, this method now takes &self rather than &mut self.
-This is inevitable: if multiple threads are going to hold references to the same BankAccount, by the rules of the borrow checker those references had better not be mutable.
-It's also another instance of the interior mutability pattern described in Item 9: borrow checks are effectively moved from compile-time to run-time, but now with a specific concern for cross-thread synchronization.
+There's an interesting detail lurking in the signatures of these methods: although they are modifying the balance of the BankAccount, the methods now take &self rather than &mut self.
+This is inevitable: if multiple threads are going to hold references to the same BankAccount, by the rules of the borrow checker, those references had better not be mutable.
+It's also another instance of the interior mutability pattern described in Item 8: borrow checks are effectively moved from compile time to runtime but now with cross-thread synchronization behavior.
+If a mutable reference already exists, an attempt to get a second blocks until the first reference is dropped.

 {